Hunter-Abshire/E-Commerce/README.md

 Backend:

+MongoDB: Database to store users information
+Mongoose: An Object Data Modeling library for MongoDB and Node.js to make it easier to work with MongoDB.
 Node.js: JavaScript runtime used to build the server-side application, handling business logic and API requests.
 Express.js: A web framework for Node.js that simplifies the creation of server-side routes and middleware.
 Express handles the backend logic.
 PostgreSQL: A powerful, open-source relational database used for storing product information, user data, and order details.